etcd-team/etcd/Documentation/layout-on-storage.md

 ### Append-Only Writes and No File Deletion

-Etcd only appends data to files instead of overwriting.
+etcd only appends data to files instead of overwriting.

 It never deletes any files in the directory.